Proposal Due Date: May 10, 2023

 Fire Circles are discussion sessions focused on advancing our understanding of wildland fire topics or issues and provide time for conference attendees to network with others who have similar interests.
-While not required, we encourage proposals related to the Fire Congress theme and list of topics.

 Fire Circles can be designed in different ways to meet the organizer’s goals and may take the form of

 - Roundtable discussions around a specific topic or issue

 - Working groups developing position papers, white papers, policy pieces, management guidelines, or collaborative peer-reviewed papers; or

 - Other efforts to explore or synthesize data or research results, discuss ideas, present scenarios, or lead role-playing exercises.

 Fire Circles will be held during a 90-minute time block, and organizers can use the time within the session as they wish.
 The number of Fire Circles is limited, and submissions will be evaluated for inclusion based on the clarity of the description and draft agenda, the relevance of the topic and its appeal to attendees, and available time in the congress schedule.
 We will contact proposers of Fire Circles with similar topics or themes to determine if those proposals can be merged.

 While organizers can invite specific participants to their Fire Circle, the session will also be advertised in the conference program and should remain open to all interested conference attendees.